AlessioRoda/rt2_assignment1/README.md

  The code was developped for ros noetic, so make sure you have this distribution in your computer before start, it's not guaranteed that it can work also with other distributions.
 The entire architecture is based on four nodes:

- 1) user_interface which provides an interface to ask to the user to insert "1" to make the robot reach a random position and "0" to stop it, then it sends the command that user has choosen with the Command message.
+ 1) user_interface which provides an interface to ask to the user to insert "1" to make the robot reach a random position and "0" to stop it, then it sends the command that user has choosen with the Command custom service message.
  2) go_to_point is an action server used to reach a goal, it contains the code to make the robot move an holonomic robot in the space.
- 3) random_position_server generate a random position and send it with RandomPosition message.
+ 3) random_position_server generate a random position and send it with RandomPosition custom service message.
- 4) state_machine is the "main" of the architecture: it gets the commad message and if it's "start", it publish the position the robot has to reach by setting the coordinates it takes from the RandomPosition message.
+ 4) state_machine is the "main" of the architecture: it gets the commad custom service message and if it's "start", it publish the position the robot has to reach by setting the coordinates it takes from the RandomPosition custom service message.
 Then it checks if user want to stop the robot and in case it provides to cancel the goal position to reach.

  In this package there are six folders: